Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Literature review

 \section{Literature review}

+There are many fairness concepts in the literature. \citet{BeisbartBovens2007} provide a foundational distinction between utilitarian fairness--- maximising expected total utility--- and egalitarian fairness, which aims to equalise individuals’ expected utilities.
+They show that if the interests of people in the same constituency are uncorrelated, then a weighted rule with square-root weights does best with respect to both ideals.
+If there are perfect correlations, then the utilitarian ideal requires proportional weights, whereas the egalitarian ideal requires equal weights.

+This welfare-based notion of fairness is refined by \citet{Koriyamaetal2013}, who offer a general utilitarian justification for degressive proportionality.

+Subsequent work shifts the fairness criterion from welfare outcomes to democratic representation and individual influence. \citet{MaaserNapel2012} evaluating voting weights by how closely representative decisions approximate those of direct democracy.
+They show that the fairness-optimal weighting rule depends on preference heterogeneity: square‑root weights are fair under i.i.d. preferences, while proportional weights become fairer when voters are more similar within constituencies.

+This influence-oriented interpretation is formalised and generalised in \citet{KurzMaaserNapel2017}, who explicitly ground fairness in the democratic principle of one person, one vote.
+Defining fairness as equality of a priori individual influence, they analyse pivot probabilities in a two-tier median voter model over continuous policy spaces and show that fair representation requires square-root weights only under independence, while realistic polarisation across constituencies robustly restores proportional weighting.

-The weighted voting system of the IMF has received considerable research interest in the academic literature.
+The weighted voting system of the IMF has attracted considerable attention in the academic literature.

-\citet{FischerSchotter1978} proved that no weighted voting system is free from the paradox of redistribution, that is, a lower voting weight may increase voting power (according to both popular power indices, including the Banzhaf) if there are at least seven voters.
-In the case of a simple majority, if the number of voters is at least four the weighted voting system is not paradox-free.

-\citet{DreyerSchotter1980} examined the effect of the Second Amendment to the Articles of Agreement of the IMF.
-Under the proposed change, the voting weight of 38 countries decreased, yet their voting power increased when the Banzhaf power index measures power.
+\citet{FischerSchotter1978} proved that no weighted voting system is free from the paradox of redistribution, that is, a lower voting weight may increase voting power if there are at least seven voters. \citet{DreyerSchotter1980} examined the effect of the Second Amendment to the Articles of Agreement of the IMF.
+Under the proposed change, the voting weight of 38 countries decreased, yet their voting power increased when measured by the Banzhaf power index.

 \citet{Leech2002b} provides evidence that the power of the United States is much greater than its nominal share of the votes, and the special 85\% majority requirement for major decisions severely limits the effectiveness of the decision-making system.
-The United States is also affected the most if the majority requirement changes as its power index declines steeply when the quota rises.
+The United States is also most affected if the majority requirement changes, as its power index declines steeply when the threshold rises. \citet{Leech2003} provide a new method for approximate power indices in large voting games, which makes it possible to analyse the voting power in the IMF.

-\citet{RapkinStrand2003} argue that despite East Asia's significant rise in global economic influence, this shift has not been adequately reflected in the IMF’s voting system.
-The authors analyse various economic indicators—such as GDP, trade, and reserves—and compare them to IMF quotas, finding that East Asian countries, particularly Japan, South Korea, and China, are significantly under-represented relative to their economic weight.
-In contrast, oil-producing and developing countries tend to be over-represented.

 \citet{StrandRapkin2005} examine the potential influence of hypothetical regional voting blocs within the IMF.
 They assess using three power indices--- Banzhaf, Johnston, and Shapley--Shubik--- how regional coalitions like the EU, ASEAN+3, and APEC could shift voting power dynamics in the IMF’s Executive Board.
 Their analysis reveals that the United States maintains dominant voting power in nearly all scenarios, even though a unified European bloc could rival or surpass its influence.
 Conversely, Asian countries, even when grouped, struggle to match the power of United States unless they align with broader coalitions like APEC, which ironically would still be dominated by the United States.